RakhulKumar/Water-Level-Indicator/README.md

-# Water-Level-Indicator using 74HC147 and CD4511
+# Water-Level-Indicator using 74HC147 and CD4511 (Simulated using Proteus 8 Professional)

-## Simulated using Proteus 8 Professional
+## Algorithm

 Most water level indicators for water tanks are based upon the number of LEDs that glow to indicate the corresponding level of water in the container.
 Here we present a digital version of the water level indicator.
 It uses a 7-segment display to show the water level in numeric form from 0 to 9.